How to Show Sympathy to Someone Whose Father Has Passed Away

 You may get confused about what to say to someone who lost their father and how to help them in the gloomiest period when the broods lose a restful shelter in their life.
-You may have less words to show care to a bereaved friend who lost the serene shadow of his father.
+You may have fewer words to show care to a bereaved friend who lost the serene shadow of his father.
 So, choose your words and actions wisely before visiting or calling the heart-broken friend because wrong words and activities may hurt the bereft.

 Points to Remember for Sharing Your Sympathy